Why Secondary 1 English Is an Important Transition Year

-Secondary 1 is a pivotal year where English moves from foundational skills into deeper reading, clearer structure, and a more mature control of language.
+Secondary 1 is a significant transition year, as English moves from foundational skills into deeper reading, clearer structure, and more mature control of language.
 Students are expected to interpret texts more independently, write with stronger coherence and development, and explain ideas with evidence rather than intuition.
-For many students, this shift is especially challenging, because of the rapid change of expectations in the secondary curriculum.

 What Our Secondary 1 English Tuition Covers